cdong1012/cdong1012.github.io/_posts/2022-01-06-RookRansomware.markdown

 As it has been claimed by other researchers, **ROOK** borrows some of the code from the leaked **BABUK** source code.
 To be more specific, the **ROOK** developers copied and pasted the code for services & processes termination as well as deleting shadow copies. **ROOK's** multithreading approach is a reimplementation and an upgrade from that of **BABUK version 3**, which is now more efficient for directory traversal.

-However, unlike **BABUK** devs who are a big fan of using ECDH curves and eSTREAM portfolio Profile 1 ciphers such as ChaCha and HC-128 for hybrid-encryption, **ROOK** devs stick with the traditional choice of RSA and AES.
+However, unlike **BABUK** devs who are big fans of using ECDH curves and eSTREAM portfolio Profile 1 ciphers such as ChaCha and HC-128 for hybrid-encryption, **ROOK** devs stick with the traditional choice of RSA and AES.

 ![alt text](/uploads/rook01.PNG)